svenfuchs/gem-release/README.md

 -t, --tag                        Shortcut for running the `gem tag` command -p, --push                       Push tag to the remote git repository
-    --recurse                    Recurse into directories that contain gemspec files --[no-]color
+    --recurse                    Recurse into directories that contain gemspec files -g, --github                     Create a GitHub release -d, --description DESCRIPTION    Description of the release --repo REPO                  Full name of the repository on GitHub, e.g. svenfuchs/gem-release (defaults to the repo name from the gemspec's homepage if this is a GitHub URL)
+    --token TOKEN                GitHub OAuth token
+    --[no-]color
     --pretend
-    --github                     Creates a Release on GitHub.
-Requires GitHub OAuth token passed by `--token TOKEN` --token                      GitHub OAuth token.
-See https://developer.github.com/v3/#oauth2-token-sent-in-a-header for more details.
 ```

 ### Description